duboisp/wet-boew-documentation/governance/index-en.md

 	* Review the scope of that new feature, is it global, theme only or for a small sub-set of pages.

 6. Result of PR review
-	a.
-Test passed and PR are merged in.
+	1. Test passed and PR are merged in.
-	b.
-Error was found and change are requested
+	2. Error was found and change are requested
-	d.
-Concern was raised and
+	3. Concern was raised and
 		* Instruction are provided on how to address it, or
 		* More details need to be provided either to describe the concern or to address the concern
+		* A mitigation plan is provided to address the concern

 ## Github lableling